-Certain contraceptive may pose risk of Type 2 diabetes for obese womenFebruary 7th, 2013 in Diabetes /
+Certain contraceptive may pose risk of Type 2 diabetes for obese womenFebruary 7, 2013 in Medicine & Health / Diabetes

 A first-of-its-kind study by researchers at the Keck School of Medicine of the University of Southern California (USC) indicates that healthy, obese, reproductive-age women who use long-acting reversible contraception (LARC) containing the hormone progestin have a slightly increased risk for developing type 2 diabetes when compared to those who use non-hormonal contraception.